Kitthinut/G6_Hitter_Squashing_V.3/README.md

 Welcome to **G6 Hitter Squashing V.3**, a whimsical web-based application created with passion and a sprinkle of magic!
 This app allows you to simulate the squash ball's trajectory when hit with an angle of your choosing 🎯.
 Customize your racket velocity, ball spin, and other quirky settings ⚙️ to experiment with distances and angles.
 With a cute, dreamy interface that feels like a stroll through a pastel Wonderland 🌸, you can enjoy every moment of your squashing adventure.
 It’s like playing squash in a world of clouds and cotton candy 🌤️🍬

+> **Disclaimer:** This project was created as part of a university assignment for the **FRA163: Science in Motion** subject.
+The app simulates the functionality of a squash machine designed for testing and training purposes.
+It’s meant to demonstrate principles of physics and motion in a playful and educational manner, showcasing our future skills and capabilities in robotics and simulation technology.

 ---

 ## 🌸 Features